rlipsc/polymorph/README.md

 # Defining components

 Creating components is as simple as wrapping their type definition with `registerComponents`.
-This will extract any `typedef` and pass the block through unaltered.
+This will process any `typedef` and pass the block through unaltered.

 `registerComponents` takes two parameters: